 Thousands of people – mostly women and children – have left this pocket of the Baghouz area for a week.
 Dozens of people were parked on six trucks leaving the jihadist compound on Friday.
 This is the seventh evacuation operation since February 20, noted an AFP team on site.

 Since early December, more than 50,000 people have left this area controlled by Daesh, according to the Syrian Observatory for Human Rights (OSDH).
-“The people we evacuated today told us that there were no civilians inside and that those who were still inside did not want to leave,” Mustafa Bali told AFP.
+“The people we evacuated today told us that there were no civilians inside and that those who still inside did not want to leave,” Mustafa Bali told AFP.
 AFP.